Lagrangian cobordism functor in microlocal sheaf theory I: Proof of the Main Results

 Then one can view $X \cup_{T^*(\Lambda \times [-1, 1])} T^*L$ as a Liouville subsector of $(T^*X, \Lambda_+)$ (the compliment is a Liouville cobordism).
 Since $X \cup_{T^*(\Lambda \times [-1, 1])} T^*L$ is Weinstein, following \cite[Section 8.3]{GPS2} or \cite{SylvanOrlov} one can define a Viterbo restriction functor

 \end{remark}

 \begin{remark} In fact the main theorem works in more general settings, as long as the gapped condition in Definition \ref{NadShen} is satisfied.
-For example, when $i: L \hookrightarrow \partial_\infty X \times \mathbb{R}$ is an exact Lagrangian cobordism with vanishing action self intersection points, i.e.~for the primitive $i^*\lambda = df_L$, $f_L(x) = f_L(x')$ whenever $i(x) = i(x')$, the theorem still holds.
-Similarly, when $\Lambda_\pm$ are singular Legendrians, the theorem still applies as long as the gapped condition is satisfied. \end{remark}
+For example, when $i: L \hookrightarrow \partial_\infty X \times \mathbb{R}$ is an exact Lagrangian cobordism with vanishing action self intersection points, i.e.~for the primitive $i^*\lambda = df_L$, $f_L(x) = f_L(x')$ whenever $i(x) = i(x')$, then $L$ can be lifted to an immersed Legendrian with no Reeb chords and the theorem still holds.
+Similarly, when $\Lambda_\pm$ are subanalytic Legendrians and $L$ is the Lagrangian projection of a subanalytic Legendrian cobordism, the theorem still applies as long as the gapped condition holds. \end{remark}

 Using the full faithfulness of $\Phi_L$ and the sheaf property, it is not hard to get all the exact triangles.
 The key tool is the following lemma.